e-xode/vue-ssr/README.md

 ```sh
 cp .env_sample .env
 ```
-- edit .env file and update with your node, mongo, smtp variables
+(optional: edit .env file and update with your node, mongo, smtp variables )

 Then to run application: